KastnerRG/Read_the_docs/docs/project1.rst

 You must complete the following tasks:

 1. First, implement a functionally correct, but not optimized, 128 tap FIR filter.
 This is your baseline implementation.
 Use the provided script.tcl to create your project.
+As you attempt each individual optimization according to the questions below, try to think about what other optimizations would well in conjunction with them.

-2. Then generate one or multiple designs that will help you answer the questions in your report.
+2. Next, generate one or multiple designs that will help you answer the questions in your report.
 In your answers, you should reference the design that you generated for your experiment.
 You can reference the same design from multiple answers.
-Your resulting code must always be functionally correct, i.e., match the golden output.
+Your resulting code must always be functionally correct (i.e. match the golden output).
 In your report you need to clearly answer the effect of following optimizations on your design.
-You can test other optimizations as you wish, but you do not need to include in the report.
+You can test other optimizations as you wish, but you do not need to include these in your report.
+For every design you include in your report, be sure to report the corresponding throughput, instead of estimated clock period and latency.

-3. Finally, generate your best architecture by combining any number of optimizations that you wish.
+3. Finally, for Q6, generate your best architecture by combining any number of optimizations that you wish.
+Use what you learned from your designs for Q1-Q5.

 4. Your report should only include the answers to the following questions.

-Questions:

 For each of the following questions you need to reference a design or multiple designs.
 The source code in your design should have all the necessary pragmas.
+Please refer to Chapter 2 in the PP4FPGAs textbook before starting this assignment.

+Questions:

 * **Question 1 - Variable Bitwidths:** It is possible to specify a very precise data type for each variable in your design.
 The number of different data types is extensive: floating point, integer, fixed point, all with varying bitwidths and options.
 The data type provides a tradeoff between accuracy, resource usage, and performance.